History of the Jews in Lithuania: Alexander Jagiellon (1492-1506)

-Casimir was succeeded as king of Poland by his son John Albert, and on the Lithuanian throne by his younger son, Alexander Jagellon.
+Casimir was succeeded as king of Poland by his son John Albert, and on the Lithuanian throne by his younger son, Alexander Jagiellon.
 The latter confirmed the charter of privileges granted to the Jews by his predecessors, and even gave them additional rights.
 His father's Jewish creditors received part of the sums due to them, the rest being withheld under various pretexts.
 The favorable attitude toward the Jews which had characterized the Lithuanian rulers for generations was unexpectedly and radically changed by a decree promulgated by Alexander in April 1495.
-By this decree all Jews living in Lithuania proper and the adjacent territories were summarily ordered to leave the country.
+By this decree all Jews and Karaites living in Lithuania proper and the adjacent territories were summarily ordered to leave the country.